joe-wehbe/emergency-response-unit/README.md

 ```
 ionic serve
 ```
-You need to replace occurences of `10.0.2.2` with `localhost` in all services.

 ## Running the project in an emulator (android)
 Firebase push notifications (FCM) require an emulator since it is a native functionality.
 Download android studio and an emulator: